mathaywarduk/.com/_posts/2013-08-19-teach-me-web-design.markdown

 pub-time: 2013-08-29T16:34

 share-img: "social/default.jpg"
-snippet: "As a web developer of some 10 years, there are two things I&rsquo;m regularly asked by friends and acquaintances: &ldquo;Can you build me a website?&rdquo; and &ldquo;Can you teach me web design?&rdquo;"
+snippet: "As a web developer of some 10 years, there are two things I&rsquo;m regularly asked by friends and acquaintances: <em>&ldquo;Can you build me a website?&rdquo;</em> and <em>&ldquo;Can you teach me web design?&rdquo;</em>"
 ---

-As a web developer of some 10 years, there are two things I&rsquo;m regularly asked by friends and acquaintances: &ldquo;Can you build me a website?&rdquo; and &ldquo;Can you teach me web design?&rdquo;
+As a web developer of some 10 years, there are two things I&rsquo;m regularly asked by friends and acquaintances: <em>&ldquo;Can you build me a website?&rdquo;</em> and <em>&ldquo;Can you teach me web design?&rdquo;</em>

-The answer to the first question has changed a bit over the years from &ldquo;Yes, for a price&rdquo; to &ldquo;No, but I know someone who can&rdquo;.
+The answer to the first question has changed a bit over the years from <em>&ldquo;Yes, for a price&rdquo;</em> to <em>&ldquo;No, but I know someone who can&rdquo;</em>.
 I&rsquo;ve come to value my free time more and more as I&rsquo;ve got older.
 The answer to the other has always been:

-> “Sure, have you got 5 years?”
+> &ldquo;Sure, have you got 5 years?&rdquo;

 A number plucked arbitrarily from the air, but large enough to make a point; learning &lsquo;web design&rsquo; is not a quick thing.